 01

-Our hydrometallurgical process uses ambient temperatures to produce less carbon emissions compared to traditional smelting and mining methods.
+Our hydrometallurgical process uses ambient temperatures and no high heat burning to produce less carbon emissions compared to traditional smelting and mining methods.

 02

-Small, city scale facilities plug into existing infrastructure to process PCBs close to source, preventing metals from being exported where value can’t be recovered.
+Small, city scale facilities plug into existing urban infrastructure to process e-waste domestically, reducing the need to export waste offshore where value is lost.

 03